Seymmon/Pomodoro/README.md

 # Pomodoro
-This is a simple copy of pomofocus site with my learn in HTML, CSS, JAVASCRIPT
+This is a simple copy of pomofocus site with my knowledge in HTML, CSS, JAVASCRIPT